EnochAy/Powering-Data-for-the-Department-of-Energy---Building-an-ETL-Pipeline/README.markdown

 | price-units      | str       | Units of price (e.g., `cents per kWh`)   |

 ### electricity_capability_nested.json
-- Nested JSON, flattened into a DataFrame.
+- Nested JSON, flattened into a DataFrame (structure assumed).
-- Specific fields depend on the JSON structure (not provided).

 ## Troubleshooting
-- **FileNotFoundError** (e.g., `No such file or directory: 'electricity_capability_nested.json'`):
-  - **Cause**: The file is missing or not in the working directory.
-  - **Solution**:
-    1. Verify `electricity_capability_nested.json` and `electricity_sales.csv` are in the correct directory (`C:\Users\ayomi\Documents\Powering Data for the Department of Energy - Building an ETL Pipeline\` for local runs, or DataLab’s workspace).
-    2. In DataCamp DataLab, upload files via the "Data" tab in your project (https://www.datacamp.com/datalab/w/af61b4ce-0db9-45df-919d-4a899177dae2/edit).
-    3. Check file names for typos or case sensitivity.
-- **KeyError**: Ensure `electricity_sales.csv` has required columns (`period`, `stateid`, `sectorName`, `price`, `price-units`).
+- **FileNotFoundError**: Ensure files are in the working directory or upload to DataLab’s "Data" tab.
+- **KeyError**: Verify `electricity_sales.csv` columns; replace with sample if incorrect.
-- **JSON Errors**: Verify `electricity_capability_nested.json` is valid JSON.
+- **JSON Errors**: Ensure `electricity_capability_nested.json` is valid JSON.
-- **Contact**: For DataLab issues, use DataCamp’s support.
-For local issues, check file paths and permissions.
+- **Contact**: Use DataCamp support for DataLab issues or check local file permissions.

 ## Notes
-- **Error Handling**: The pipeline validates inputs, file extensions, and columns to prevent errors like `NoneType`.
+- **Error Handling**: Validates files and columns with detailed error messages.
-- **DataLab**: Optimized for DataCamp DataLab but portable to local environments.
+- **DataLab**: Optimized for DataLab but portable.
-- **Scalability**: Suitable for monthly runs, with potential for scheduling via Airflow.
+- **Scalability**: Suitable for monthly runs.

 ## Future Improvements
-- Add transformations for `electricity_capability_nested.json`.
+- Add JSON transformations.
-- Integrate with a database for querying (e.g., SQL in DataLab).
+- Integrate with SQL databases.
-- Automate monthly execution with a scheduler.
+- Schedule with Airflow.